bkrem/awesome-solidity/README.md

 - [studydefi/money-legos](https://github.com/studydefi/money-legos) - NPM package that provides you with the mainnet addresses, ABIs, and Solidity interfaces for popular DeFi protocols.
 - [Truffle](https://github.com/trufflesuite/truffle) - Development environment, testing framework and asset pipeline for Ethereum.
 - [truffle-assertions](https://github.com/rkalis/truffle-assertions) - Adds additional assertions and utilities used in testing smart contracts with truffle.
+- [weiroll/weiroll](https://github.com/weiroll/weiroll) - A simple and efficient operation-chaining/scripting language for the EVM.

 ## Tools